At a Glance

 - Intense tornadoes are more likely to occur during the spring.

 - Many of the worst tornado outbreaks have struck in April or May.

-April kicks off what is typically the most active and dangerous three-month period of the year for tornadoes in the United States.
+April, May and June are typically the most active and dangerous months of the year for tornadoes in the United States.

 Strong tornadoes can occur in any month, as we saw in early March when 19 people were killed by an EF4 twister in Putnam County, Tennessee.
 But weather history shows April, May and June are the months with the most potential of having both the greatest number of tornadoes and the most intense tornadoes in a given year.

 The U.S. averaged 1,225 tornadoes annually from 1999 to 2018.
 Fifty-four percent of those tornadoes happened from April to June.

 May typically sees the most tornadoes each year, with an average of 272.
 This is followed by June and April, which average 202 and 189 tornadoes per year, respectively.

 One of the most active prolonged period of tornadoes occured last spring from late April through May.
 Five-hundred and six tornadoes happened in May 2019, which was the third busiest month based on records dating to 1950.

 A stagnant jet stream pattern was the reason for this stretch of severe weather.
 The jet stream persistently dove southward over the West and bulged northward over parts of the East.
 This setup allowed round of disturbances to track into the central U.S., where warm, humid air was able to generate the instability to spark severe thunderstorms and tornadoes.